BennetLeff/engine/README.md

  * All of the hundreds of other things you can add to a game engine

 # Building
+# Linux
 `cd` into the build/ directory and run `cmake ..` then `make` and the executable will be located in the main folder.
-Until I can fix an issue with relative path's for files not working you will need to change the path of the `res` folder in the files containing reference to it.
+# OSX
+`cd` into the build/ directory and run `cmake .. -DCMAKE_PREFIX_PATH=/usr/local/Cellar/qt5/5.6.0` or set the `CMAKE_PREFIX_PATH` to the installation path.
+Then `make` and the executable will be located in the main folder.